 My visit to Galvin La Chapelle coincided with the first proper rainy day of the summer.
-My partner and I rejoiced at how wonderful it was—how we would soon see the restoration of the green and pleasant land of England—and celebrated by spending the day in bed watching the extended The Return of the King, as said partner, a historical architecture fanatic, remarked on the relative merits of fortifications or roof structures.
+My partner and I rejoiced at how wonderful it was—how we would soon see the restoration of the green and pleasant land of England—and celebrated by spending the day in bed watching the extended The Return of the King, whilst said partner, a historical architecture fanatic, remarked on the relative merits of fortifications and roof structures.

-Grouse season had begun and, after months of game deprivation, the grouse special, served with boulangère potatoes and blackcurrants was my only option.
+Grouse season had begun and, after months of game deprivation, the grouse special served with boulangère potatoes and blackcurrants was my only option.
 Matching well with the berry flavours of the South African Mourvèdre, Spice Route, this course was classic and hearty.
 I have one issue: the basil sauce accompaniment.
-However, luckily placed as one would a mint sauce, it was avoidable; if it was an attempt at doing for grouse, what mint does for lamb, it did not work; I am glad the grouse was dead and did not see such irreverence.
+However, luckily placed as one would a mint sauce, it was avoidable.
+If it was an attempt at doing for grouse, what mint does for lamb, it did not work; I am glad the grouse was dead and did not see such irreverence.
 Leaving the basil/mint blasphemy in the cupboard, as one invariably does, I cannot fault the rest.

 I would say however, that the apple tart Tatin opposite was the superior dessert.
 Simple, well-executed and a delectable square of syrup-soaked, thin layered pastry, paired with the glorious Hungarian ‘Oremus’ Tokaji Aszù.
-Perhaps it seems unpromising that the better dessert was a traditionally-executed classic.
+Perhaps it seems unpromising that the better dessert was the traditionally executed classic.
 It was not the [s]tart of a culinary French revolution, mais la révolution culinaire, ce n’est pas la tarte.
 Hard, and sometimes unnecessary, there is no point in changing tradition whilst the populace is still shouting vive la pâtisserie glorieuse.

 And why shouldn’t they?
-Returning to this notion of unorthodoxy that I personally cannot see, it is more fitting to say that Galvin La Chapelle is, like its building, a contemporary restoration of timeless classicism.
-Galvin La Chapelle is well-worth a visit… and then a revisit.
+Returning to this notion of unorthodoxy, that I personally cannot see, it is more fitting to say that Galvin La Chapelle is, like its building, a contemporary restoration of timeless classicism.
+Galvin La Chapelle is well-worth a visit… and then a revisit